navinesh/leave-management-system/README.md

 # Leave management system

-A web application to manage employee leave records.
 There are two web apps; user and admin.
 User app is for the employees to login and check their leave balance and apply for leave.
 Admin app is for HR.
 HR can approve/decline leave, manage employee record, create/archive/unarchive staff record.

 ### Required Libraries and Dependencies